YuZhaoping/developer-challenge/MovieRating/RESTAPIs.md

 * Request body:
 ```
 {
-  "movieRating": {
   "movies": [
     {
       "title": "<The movie's title, unique for each category>",
       "posterUrl": "<The poster image url of the movie, optional>",
       "majorStaffs": "<The major staffs of the movie, optional>",
       "briefIntro": "<The brief introduction of the movie, optional>"
     },
     ...
   ]
 }
-}
 ```
 * Response body:
 ```
 {
+  "apiVersion": "v1",
-  "movieRating": {
+  "data": {
     "contactId": "<Use the contact deployed address as it's id>",
     "category": "<The category of movies for rating>",
     "movies": [